phreakyphoenix/WhatsAppBulkMessenger/README.md

 # WhatsApp Bulk Messager :mega:

-## What it does :shipit:
+## What it does :dart:
-This tool solves the problem of adding multiple people to a WhatsApp group. :confetti_ball:
+This tool makes adding multiple people to a whatsapp group much easier.

 To prevent spam, WhatsApp desn't allow users to add anyone who is not there in their contact list to a group.
 So one has to either send them the group link over email etc., which might not be seen by them immediately.